 Outstanding engagement and dissemination – Organising events to bring together local entrepreneurs, business policy-makers and academics, to encourage networks and disseminate valuable information.
 The Annual Ethnic Minority Business Conference is the highlight of CREME’s year, bringing together key stakeholders to discuss key issues on diversity and enterprise.
 CREME delivers workshops, seminars and briefings throughout the year.

-Find out about CREME’s support network, meet our research experts or contact CREME’s Project Manager, Liz Frost to find out more about working with CREME; firstname.lastname@example.org.
+Find out about CREME’s support network, meet our research experts or contact CREME’s Centre Manager, Sophie Sinclair to find out more about working with CREME; firstname.lastname@example.org.